theaquamarine/windows-powershell-docs/docset/windows/hgsdiagnostics/new-hgstracetarget.md

 ### -HostName
 Specifies the hostname of the target.
-This parameter is used to resolve an IP address when a remote Windows PowerShell® session is opened.
+This parameter is used to resolve an IP address when a remote Windows PowerShell?? session is opened.

 ```yaml
 Type: String